7+ Best Cloud Security Tips to Keep Your Data Safe in the Cloud [Guide for 2023]

 ❖ Vulnerable APIs

 Cloud applications usually rely on APIs to interact.
 Yet it hasn’t been possible to make sure the API technology is 100% secured.
-Gartner predicted APIs will be the most vulnerable vector by the year 2022.
-Malicious attackers can easily exploit the unsecured APIs through DoS attacks and code injections.
+Gartner predicted APIs would be the most vulnerable vector by the year 2023.
+Malicious attackers can easily exploit unsecured APIs through DoS attacks and code injections.

-Still, there’re many businesses that aren’t fully apt with the infrastructure of the cloud system.
-They do a number of common mistakes such as setting weak passwords, inactive data encryption, and unplanned authorization.
+Still, many businesses aren’t fully apt with the infrastructure of the cloud system.
+They make several common mistakes such as setting weak passwords, inactive data encryption, and unplanned authorization.
 If you do this, your cloud network remains vulnerable from the beginning.

 ❖ Weak Authentication